nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_attendance_details.md

 {% include custom/section.warnbanner.html %}

-## Attendance Details Common Section Content ##
+## Contacts with professionals Common Section Content ##
-The Attendance details section carries information about Attendance details used.
+The Contacts with professionals section carries information about Contacts with professionals used.
 PRSB Elements should be formatted as subheadings in any HTML sent.

-Attendance Details will be carried in the CodeableConcept of <b>Composition.section.code</b> FHIR element.
+Contacts with professionals will be carried in the CodeableConcept of <b>Composition.section.code</b> FHIR element.

 | ATTENDANCE   DETAILS                |                                                                                                                                                                                           |             |                                                                                                                                                                                               |                                  |                                                                                                                                                                                                         |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|